 Amazon’s Top Ecommerce Competitors

 Amazon is the current leader in the ecommerce space.
-And thanks to Coronavirus, their revenues are expected to grow even faster than previously projected.
+And thanks to the pandemic, their revenues have grown even faster than previously projected.

 For the first time ever in 2020, online shopping overtook retail sales.
-And because of Covid-19, ecommerce as a percentage of retail sales is now projected to be 18-20%!
+And because of the pandemic, ecommerce as a percentage of retail sales is now projected to be 18-20% in 2023 and beyond!

 Let’s take a look at Amazon’s biggest competitors in the ecommerce space.